felixeu31/Fda.Katas/Katalyst/Katalyst.Bowling/readme.md

 ## Some refactorings
 - Include tests in frame to avoid strikes on second shot
+- Include functionality of several frames
+- Include functionality of sum next shoots to a strike or a spare

 ## ..End of session.
 Next Steps:

-- Refactor frame class to have a list of shots
+- ¿Refactor frame class to have a list of shots?
-- Include functionality of several frames
-- Include functionality of sum next shoots to a strike or a spare

 - Include functionality to final frame wich will be special